Alcaro/musical-invention/README.md

 Dependencies: libnetfilter_queue, /sbin/iptables (Debian names: libnetfilter-queue-dev, iptables).

-I'd prefer figuring out the kernel protocols and implementing that myself, but the netfilter and iptables APIs are undocumented, and strace and the source codes aren't enough for me to figure them out.
+I'd prefer figuring out the kernel protocols and implementing that myself (I generally dislike dependencies, even if taking them would make the program smaller), but the netfilter and iptables APIs are undocumented, and strace and the source codes aren't enough for me to figure them out.

 To use Musical Invention, you must set up some iptables rules:
 - Forward all DNS traffic to Musical Invention.
 - Set up a filter chain where Musical Invention can append the rules.
 - Set up rules for allowing localhost, and whatever else is in your /etc/hosts.
-- Set a rule to block anything else.
+- Set a rule to block by default.
 No point allowing traffic to certain domains, then allowing everything else too.

-It may look like Musical Invention can be used to blacklist domain names too, but it's not designed for that, and a crafty attacker can get past that by waiting between the lookup and the request, or transferring the IP in another way.
-Musical Invention is a whitelist, not a blacklist.
+It may look like Musical Invention can be used to blacklist domain names too, but Musical Invention is designed to be as strict a whitelist as possible - which makes it too loose to use as a blacklist.

-For a basic setup, you can use these commands; feel free to adjust if your setup is more complicated:
+For example, an attacker can get past that by waiting between the lookup and the request, or connecting to an IP directly without looking it up.

+To get started, you can use these commands:

 ```
 iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT